DanWahlin/AngularWorkshopLabs/labs/routing/begin/README.md

 6. You should see different customers displayed.
 Click on a customer's "View Orders" link to navigate to the orders route.

+## Bonus (if time permits)

+**Convert to a Routing Module**

+1. Convert app/app.routing.ts to a routing module.
+2. Import the new routing module into app/app.module.ts.